OetziCS/dynamicweather/README.md

 # Dynamicweather

-This is the server side code of my Dynamic Weather System interacting with the OpenWeatherMap API.
-You'll have to code the weathers for yourself, as I don't wont to OpenSource them.
+This is the server side code of my Dynamic Weather System interacting with the OpenWeatherMap API to regulate paying for this API.
+You'll have to code the weathers for yourself, as I don't want to OpenSource them.
 You can see how many Weather Types there are below.

 ## Setting-Up